sumup/sumup-ecom-php-sdk/docs/reference/SumUpConfigurationException.md

 A `SumUpConfigurationException` is thrown when there is a problem with some configuration parameters mostly when initializing the main `SumUp\SumUp` instance.

-> **Note:** This exception is helpful during development but in most case there is no need to be handled for production code.
+> **Note:** This exception is helpful during development but in most cases there is no need to be handled for production code.

 ## Instance Methods